flyingSpagetiMonstr/PRNG/readme.md

 ---

-For details on how/why it works, see `explain.md` (in simplified Chinese) on branch `hide-i`, and refer to codes on `hide-i` too.
+There is an explanation on mechanisms of [previous versions](#encapsuled).

-As for codes in the default/current branch, mechannisms are almost same as `hide-i`, only same optimizations.
-Detailed changes and corresponding explanations can be found in log.md.
+Detailed changes and corresponding explanations across different branches/versions can be found in `log.md`.

 # Efficiency and Randomness